-NO. 94-10
+94-10

 WHEREAS, the Environmental Improvement and Energy Resources Authority and the Division of Energy of the Department of Natural Resources have completed the comprehensive Missouri Statewide Energy Study; and

-WHEREAS, the methodology of the study provided input from a broad array of interested parties encompassing social, economic, and polItical issues that impact the State of Missouri and its citizenry; and
+WHEREAS, the methodology of the study provided input from a broad array of interested parties encompassing social, economic, and political issues that impact the State of Missouri and its citizenry; and

-WHEREAS, the Statewide Energy Study provides initiatives, recommendations, and action items to be considered for implementation to further the development of a long-term energy polIcy for the State of Missouri; and
+WHEREAS, the Statewide Energy Study provides initiatives, recommendations, and action items to be considered for implementation to further the development of a long-term energy policy for the State of Missouri; and

-WHEREAS, House Concurrent Resolution 16, as passed by the First Regular Session of the 87th General Assembly, mandates a written review of the state's oblIgations under the federal Energy Policy Act of 1992 to include specific mention of energy efficiency, construction technology improvements, and cost savings; and
+WHEREAS, House Concurrent Resolution 16, as passed by the First Regular Session of the 87th General Assembly, mandates a written review of the state's obligations under the federal Energy Policy Act of 1992 to include specific mention of energy efficiency, construction technology improvements, and cost savings; and

 WHEREAS, a long term energy policy contributes to the creation of a sustainable future in Missouri by using energy more efficiently, strengthening the economic base, and improving the environment; and

-WHEREAS, development of energy polIcy and commitment of limited resources should be guided by a coordinating body, organized and assembled to reflect the interests of citizens, organizations, private business, utilities, and other energy interests;
+WHEREAS, development of energy policy and commitment of limited resources should be guided by a coordinating body, organized and assembled to reflect the interests of citizens, organizations, private business, utilities, and other energy interests;

 NOW, THEREFORE, I, Mel Carnahan, Governor of the State of Missouri, by virtue of the authority vested in me by the Constitution and laws of the State of Missouri, do hereby establish a body to be known as "The Energy Futures Coalition" as follows:

-1. The Coalition shall be composed of at least 20 members and no more than 30 members, appointed by the Governor and serving at the pleasure of the Governor.
-Membership shall include representatives of the citizenry-at-large, not-for-profit entities, representatives of the private sector, utilities and other energy providers, universities, research organizaitons, media and local government.2.
-Within thirty days after the appointment of the members, the CoalItion shall meet and organize by selecting, from among its members, chairman, vicechairman and five a members to form an executive committee to act for and within the larger body.
+2. Within thirty days after the appointment of the members, the Coalition shall meet and organize by selecting, from among its members, a chairman, vice chairman and five a members to form an executive committee to act for and within the larger body.
 The Coalition may make rules and orders for the regulation of its proceedings as it deems proper and a majority of its members shall constitute a quorum.
-The CoalItion shall meet at least quarterly, as determined by the chairman.
+The Coalition shall meet at least quarterly, as determined by the chairman.
 The executive committee shall meet more frequently, as determined by the chairman.

 3. The primary role of the Energy Futures Coalition is to serve in an advisory capacity to the Governor.
-The Coalition will not design or operate actual programs, thus, preserving the objectivity and independence of the CoalItion from any energy organization or program.
+The Coalition will not design or operate actual programs, thus, preserving the objectivity and independence of the Coalition from any energy organization or program.

 5. The duty of the Coalition is to keep the citizens of Missouri updated on progress toward a more energy efficient future.
-The CoalItion shall report such progress on an annual basis.
+The Coalition shall report such progress on an annual basis.

-6. Within one year from the CoalItion's first meeting, the CoalItion shall provide the General Assembly and the Governor with a written report addressing the findings of the Coalition and recommendations for state action.
+6. Within one year from the Coalition's first meeting, the Coalition shall provide the General Assembly and the Governor with a written report addressing the findings of the Coalition and recommendations for state action.

 7. Members of the Coalition shall receive no compensation for their services, but will be reimbursed for their actual and necessary expenses connected with the performance of their duties.